prestsoftware/prest/docs/src/simulations/index.rst

 |

-If you selected *"Default alternative -> Uniform"* above, then you can also select one of the following under *"Choice mode"/"Observations with default alternatives"*:
+If *"Default alternative -> Uniform"* was selected above, then one can also select one of the following under *"Choice mode"/"Observations with default alternatives"*:

 * *"Unbiased"*: all alternatives (including the default) are equally likely to be chosen.

 * *"Default-biased"*: this adapts the structure of "Non-forced choice" simulations to an environment where a default/status quo option is present and replaces the deferral/outside option; however, because the default/status quo option is one of the `k` alternatives in the menu now, this adaptation generates a choice probability distribution that is biased towards that option.

 .. note::
-     In both these cases you can again allow multiple alternatives to be chosen by checking the *"Multi-valued choice"* box.
+     In both these cases one can again allow multiple alternatives to be chosen by checking the *"Multi-valued choice"* box.

 In this case the corresponding simulated choice probabilities are as follows: